blocklistproject/Lists/README.md

 &nbsp;

-## We have launch our Discord to better help the community stay up to date with the changes we make to this list and get a btter idea of how we can best streamline the process.
+## We have launched our Discord to better help the community stay up to date with the changes we make to this lists and get a btter idea of how we can best streamline the process.
 Please click the link below to join!

 &nbsp;